 I hope these ideas help you if you’re exploring new work opportunities.

-Remote job #1: An acting gig
+Full-Time RVing Job #1: An acting gig

 Eight weeks into becoming full-time RVers, I found our first “remote job”.
 You can read the whole story here–-or here’s the summary: while grounded in Oregon due to storms, I found four short-term remote work possibilities by searching on Craigslist.
 I followed up on an acting gig for both me and Bryce, in an educational video about being foster parents.